DominicTremblay/w4d2-breakout/README.md

    - Why use migrations
    - Creating migration
 3. Seeding
-   - Why use seedfiles
+   - Why use seed files
-   - Creating seedfiles
+   - Creating seed files
+4. Executing Queries

 #1.
 What is knex